 - How Do Electrical Fireplaces Generate Flame Visuals? – Here we cover the different ways that electric fireplace technology simulates fire and which technology is best.

 - Why A MagikFlame Electric Fireplace Might Be Right For You – Here we highlight one of the best electric fireplaces that you can find on the market.

 Why People Are Getting Away From Wood and Gas Fireplaces?

 Fireplaces that warm your house by wood-burning are becoming less common.
-Many new homes aren’t even allowed to have a chimney and fireplace built into them due to regulation and newer building codes in the area.
-For people that already own a home that has a fireplace in it, many of them are choosing not to even use it.
+Many new homes aren’t even allowed to have a chimney and fireplace built into them due to regulations and newer building codes in the area.
+For people who already own a home that has a fireplace in it, many of them are choosing not to even use it.